 Optimization opportunities: They help identify opportunities for improvement and optimization that are specific to technology stacks or business domains.

-Applications of Well-Architected Lenses
+Applications of well-architected lenses

 Architects use these lenses during the design, migration, and optimization phases of application development to ensure that their AWS environments are aligned with best practices specific to their business needs.
 For instance, a financial services firm will find Financial Services Lens particularly useful for addressing compliance and security requirements unique to the financial sector.

-Security Pillar
+Security pillar

 In the digital era, where data breaches and cyber threats are rampant, securing applications and data in the cloud is paramount.
 AWS provides a robust framework designed to protect, detect, and respond to security vulnerabilities.
 The AWS Well-Architected Framework outlines security as a critical pillar, emphasizing the importance of protecting information and systems.
 Key security practices involve encryption, identity, and access management (IAM), and meticulous network security configurations.